aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 			exists.
 If no generated / default primary - key property is available, use record.GetPK().
 Do not use string bin access for the primary key unless the context explicitly says the primary key is stored as a normal bin.

+Important normal CLR dictionary lookup rule:
+For normal CLR dictionaries (for example Dictionary<TKey, TValue>, IReadOnlyDictionary<TKey, TValue>, IDictionary<TKey, TValue>), do not generate dictionary.TryGetValue(key, null) or dictionary.TryGetValue(key, default) patterns.
+Inside LINQ query clauses, avoid out-var dictionary lookup patterns and prefer a helper lookup pattern such as:
+	let value = GetValueOrDefault(dictionary, key)
+	where value is not null
+Inside statement/lambda blocks, use dictionary.TryGetValue(key, out var value).
+Do not confuse these normal CLR dictionary rules with AValue/CDT TryGetValue APIs.

 Important LINQ rule:
 Generated Aerospike set objects are SetRecords / SetRecords < T > instances.